 A double dose of chocolate -- bittersweet and cocoa powder -- makes these brownies the most satisfying around.
 The thin crust gives way to a rich, fudgy interior.
-To add crunch to the brownies, stir 1/2 cup of walnuts or pecans into the batter.

 - Yield: Makes nine 2 1/2-inch squares